stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 }
 ```

 Vulkan requires all colour images to have an alpha channel whereas native images are not necessarily transparent.
 Adding an alpha channel proved to be somewhat harder than anticipated, the Java library does not seem to provide a mechanism to simply attach a new channel.
 We could redraw the image into a `TYPE_4BYTE_ABGR` image which would do the job but is pretty nasty (and slow).
-Instead we opted for the uglier if simpler approach of injected the alpha channel on demand:
+Instead we opted for the simpler if uglier approach of injected an alpha channel on demand:

 ```java
 private static Bufferable alpha(byte[] bytes, int size) {